whisper120/children_book_app/README.md

 # 📚 AI Children's Book App

-This is a Flutter-based Android application that allows users to **upload and download AI-generated children's books**, complete with text and illustrations.
+This is a Flutter-based Android application that allows users to **download AI-generated children's books**, complete with text and illustrations.
 The books are written in **English**, and all content is generated using AI tools as much as possible.
 The app uses **Firebase** as its backend for storage and downloads.

 ---